MarynaShavlak/phonebook/README.md

    - 🔄 Effortless drag-and-drop enables smooth contact movement between groups.
    - ✅ Smart duplicate check ensures data integrity when transferring contacts.

+ ###  📞 Click-to-Call Feature:
+ Users can now click on the phone number of a contact to initiate a call directly from the application, providing a seamless and efficient communication experience.

  ### 📣 User Notifications:
 - ✨ Instant success notifications for completed actions.
 - 🚨 Immediate error alerts for quick issue resolution.